Aaliyah Butler

-Aaliyah Butler (/əˈliːə/ ə-LEE-ə; born November 5, 2003) is an American sprinter who competes primarily over 400 metres.
+Aaliyah Butler (/əˈliːə/ ə-LEE-ə; born November 5, 2003) is an American sprinter.
+She won the national title over 400 metres at the 2026 USA Outdoor Track and Field Championships.

 Early life

 Butler is from Fort Lauderdale in Broward County, Florida.
 She attended Piper High School and Miami Northwestern Senior High School.
 In 2019, she beat the Florida high school state record set in the 400 meters by Sanya Richards-Ross.
 She began to attend the University of Georgia in 2022.

 Career

 2024

 Butler finished fourth in the 400 meters at the NCAA Division 1 Indoor Championships in Boston, Massachusetts in March 2024.
 She ran a personal best 49.79 seconds for the 400 meters at the SEC Championships in Gainesville, Florida in May 2024.

 In June 2024, she finished second at the United States Olympic trials 400 m race in Eugene, Oregon, running 49.71 seconds.
 She competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-final.
-She also competed in the women's 4 × 400m relay at the Games, and won the gold medal as part of the American relay team.
+She also competed in the women's 4 × 400 m relay at the Games, and won the gold medal as part of the American relay team.